real-digital/protobuf-php-performance/README.md

 # Overview

-This project was created to compare the payload size and performance of serialization formats (Protocol Buffers, JSON, YAML, native PHP object serialization).
+This project was created to compare the payload size and speed of serialization formats (Protocol Buffers, JSON, YAML, native PHP object serialization).

 # Setup